Habit 6 from the 12 Habits of Resilient + Thriving People

 Habit 6: Kindness

-How can kindness or generosity increase resilience?
+How can kindness or generosity increase resilience and thriving?
 A small act of kindness is a positive experience.
 The more positive experiences you have each and every day, the better you feel about yourself.
 The better you feel about yourself, leads to higher levels of self-esteem.
 Higher self-esteem leads to confidence.
 Confidence leads to seeking challenges.
 New challenges lead to new learnings.
 And new learnings can lead to all sorts of fun including innovation, creativity, optimism, and results.
-These all add up to raising your resilience.
+These all add up to raising your resilience and thriving.

 I donated blood this week.
 I meet a girlfriend at the blood donor centre, we both donate, and then go for a walk and have a coffee.
 A kindness/social combo!
 But before the bliss of coffee is the sting of the needle.
 Laying on the table with a litre of rich, red blood flowing from my veins, I force my mind to imagine someone laying next to me, someone who desperately needs this blood to stay alive.
 The visualisation helps me to feel a direct connection to saving just one life at that moment, and this direct connection will keep me turning up to donate every three months.